takielunek/takielunek/README.md

 Check out at https://karolina-jesionek.netlify.app/! 🌐

 ### Experience 🛠️
+Findao Sp. z o.o.
-Currently, I'm sharpening my skills as a junior frontend developer at Findao Sp. z o.o., working on exciting projects like Youmoney and more. 🚀
+I developed my skills as a Junior Frontend Developer, working on exciting projects like Youmoney and more. 🚀

 ### Profession 💼
 - JavaScript ES6, TypeScript,